csev/dj4e/assn/dj4e_install52.md

 recovery instructions that you might want to bookmark (<a href="dj4e_errors52.md" target="_blank">Fixing Common Django Errors</a>)

+We have built a tool inside of the `dj4e-samples` folder that does a kind of "Check Up" on your installation.
+You should be able to run it at various points and it will see things like you put a file in the wrong place or other small configuration error.
+It tries to catch little errors for you that we have found that many students make.
+Simply run this command:

+    bash ~/dj4e-samples/tools/checkup.sh

-You may want to come back to this file throughout the course when you make a small change and end up with an error.
+You may want to come back to this section throughout the course when you make a small change and end up with an error.

 Starting Over Fresh
 -------------------